cashubtc/awesome-cashu/README.md

 - [Tollgate](https://github.com/OpenTollGate/tollgate-app)  turns any WiFi router into a decentralized ISP using bitcoin and ecash.
 - [Cashucards](https://github.com/Marc26z/CashuCards) are greeting Ccards that give bitcoin using the Cashu protocol.
 - [ecash OpenAI API client](https://github.com/9qeklajc/ecash-402-client) is a privacy-focused payment gateway that enables anonymous micropayments using Cashu ecash for accessing Large Language Models via the OpenAI API.
-- [Receipt.cash](https://Receipt.Cash) is a bill splitter snap a picture of a fiat bill and easily split costs auto-converted to BTC.
+- [Receipt.cash](https://Receipt.Cash) is a bill splitter to snap a picture of a fiat bill and easily split costs auto-converted to BTC.
 It's based on Cashu payment requests.
 - [routstr](https://github.com/routstr) is a  marketplace to buy and sell LLM APIs using Cashu ecash tokens.

 ## Currently Unmaintained Projects